xpertopensourcegh/harness-core-ui/docs/architectures/AccessControl.md

 <img width="700" alt="Screenshot 2021-04-08 at 10 03 20 AM" src="https://user-images.githubusercontent.com/47316575/113968935-adc3df00-9851-11eb-8919-88159a204692.png">

 Similarly, for all resource types, we need the capability to select individual resources for a resource group.
-This is done by delegating the UI via the `addResourceModalBody` prop.
-This allows teams to render their own UI within the modal, while the overall access-control interface still remains consistent.
+This is done by delegating the UI via the `addResourceModalBody` and `staticResourceRenderer` props.
+This allows teams to render their own UI within the modal and on the details page, while the overall access-control interface still remains consistent.

 `ResourceHandler` and `ResourceCategoryHandler` interfaces are implemented as follows (as of March 2021):